SReddy-96/TOP-members-only/README.md

 Only show 'create new message if logged in'
 If admin then show a delete button for messages.
 Show if if they are premium_member, maybe little crown or something.

+“Your words, your circle, your rules.”

+InnerCircle is a private, members-only message board designed for meaningful, exclusive conversations.
+Users can sign up, log in, and share messages with the community, while keeping their identity discreet—unless they unlock our Premium Access.

+With Premium, users gain the ability to reveal who posted each message, adding a new layer of transparency to the discussions.
+This premium feature is password-protected, making it available only to those who truly belong in the inner circle.

+Whether you're sharing ideas, asking questions, or offering insights, InnerCircle is your space for trusted and secure exchanges.